52 Weird and Unique Things To Do In Tokyo

 Book through Klook to get discounted tickets for Sanrio Puriland.

 If you love Hello Kitty but don’t have time to visit a theme park, check out one of many Sanrio Cafes across Tokyo, or stay the night in the Hello Kitty room at the Keio Plaza Hotel in Tokyo.
-Definitely a weird thing to do in Tokyo!
+Definitely a weird and unique thing to do in Tokyo!

 Sanrio Puriland